 Within 4-5 years a culm is sufficiently woody and ready for harvest.
 The cavity inside the culms, which is characteristic of bamboo, is reduced in size in contrast to most other species.
 Only few species have this economically interesting growth profile.

-For an energy project such as charcoal production, Bambusa balcooa also impresses with its extremely high energy content of over 4,700 kcal / kg (5.23 kWh) and an ash content of less than 2 percent (air-dried, after harvest).
+For an energy project such as charcoal production, Bambusa balcooa also impresses with its high energy content of over 4,700 kcal / kg (5.23 kWh) and an ash content of less than 2 percent (air-dried, after harvest).
 A detailed chemical analysis is available in our project document database.